 A new AS textbook written by Michael Lacewing to support this new syllabus will be published by Routledge in August 2014.
 You can pre-order the book on the Routledge online catalogue.
 A new A2 textbook will follow.
 Both textbooks will have a companion website with additional resources such as handouts, powerpoints and reading lists.

-(You can order Michael Lacewing’s existing textbooks for AS and A2 philosophy from Routledge: Philosophy for AS, Philosophy for A2: Philosophical Problems, and Philosophy for A2: Key Themes.
+(You can continue to order Michael Lacewing’s existing textbooks for AS and A2 philosophy from Routledge: Philosophy for AS, Philosophy for A2: Philosophical Problems, and Philosophy for A2: Key Themes.
 A companion website accompanies the books.)